-Plant and Soil Science is a two semester course that provides students with opportunities to participate in a variety of activities including laboratory work.
-Topics covered include: the taxonomy of plants, the various plant components and their functions, plant growth, plant reproduction and propagation, photosynthesis and respiration, environmental factors affecting plant growth, diseases and pests of plants and their management, biotechnology, the basic components and types of soil, calculation of fertilizer application rates and procedures for application, soil tillage and conservation, irrigation and drainage, land measurement, cropping systems, precision agriculture, principles and benefits of global positioning systems, harvesting, and career opportunities in the field of plant and soil science.
+Grade Level: 10-12 Plant and Soil Science is a two semester course that provides students with Course #: 5170 opportunities to participate in a variety of activities including laboratory work.
+Topics covered include: the taxonomy of plants, the various plant components and their Length: Full Year Credit(s): Two functions, plant growth, plant reproduction and propagation, photosynthesis and Diploma: Counts as a Directed respiration, environmental factors affecting plant growth, diseases and pests of plants Elective or Elective for the and their management, biotechnology, the basic components and types of soil, General, Core 40, Core 40 with calculation of fertilizer application rates and procedures for application, soil tillage and Academic Honors, Core 40 with conservation, irrigation and drainage, land measurement, cropping systems, precision agriculture, principles and benefits of global positioning systems, Technical Honors harvesting, and career opportunities in the field of plant and soil science.
+Dual Credit Availability Prerequisite: Recommended Introduction to Agriculture, Food and Natural Resources Fulfills a Science requirement for all diplomas